-I like to imagine that one day I’ll have a little cottage with a well kept garden, porch swing, and not far away will be a fire ring that welcomes travelers from near and far.
-Some of my best memories have happened at a fireside where friends and family have gathered to roast hot dogs and make smores while swapping stories from various adventures.
-Such a place has become a harbor in my heart of good feelings.
-Even when all but the ash has gone away, I’ve found myself sitting in the comfort of such a place.
+I like to imagine that one day I’ll have a little cottage with a well-kept garden, porch swing, and not far away will be a fire ring that welcomes travelers from near and far.
+Some of my best memories have happened at a fireside where friends and family have gathered to roast hot dogs and make smores while swapping stories.
+Such a place has become a safe harbor, even when all but the ash is gone; I’ve found myself sitting in the comfort of the fire ring.

-The magic of sparks shooting heavenward while logs crackle brings a smile to my face.
-I love seeing firelight reflecting in the eyes of my children who are either piling on the wood for a magnificent blaze or scorching their mallows with a fair amount of teasing in the process.
-This is the scene I long to set for my blog.
-In a world of profile pictures, hashtags, unwanted advertisements and links, I’m choosing to invite you to my circle and call you friend.
-Let’s sit together and share ramblings from life as we come to know each other.
+Magic sparks shoot heavenward while logs crackle and warmth ripples.
+I love seeing firelight in the eyes of children who pile on wood for a magnificent blaze or scorch their mallows as they watch with glee.
+This is the space I want to give you as you read these blogs.
+In a world of profile pictures, hashtags, unwanted advertisements, links, and profound busy I invite you to my fire circle – welcoming you as a friend.

-I know I’m painting a beautiful picture, but there’s one more element that completes it.
-We lived in a valley surrounded by the Rocky Mountains.
-For school I once had to draw a picture of them, they looked like giant purple pyramids with white tips.
-I loved the looming presence of the mountains and watching the snowline rise and fall with the seasons.
+I know I’m painting a beautiful picture.
+There’s one more element that completes it.
+We lived in a valley nestled high in the Rocky Mountains, all around us were the tall peaks of what for me was mountain majesty.
+Once I drew a picture of them that looked more like giant purple pyramids with white tips.
+I loved their looming presence and watching the snowline rise and fall with the seasons.
 It was there, nestled in the Flathead Valley that I fell in love with Mother Earth and all she offered.
-My little budding gypsy soul found solace in the smell of pine and digging my barefoot feet into the dark mountain soil that surrounded us.
+It was here, in this place of wonder that my little budding gypsy soul found solace in the smell of pine as I dug my barefoot feet into dark mountain soil.